your mirror, and prolonging coating

 getting the help of an assistant, or at least plan out how you will do

-you might trip over when carrying it around.
-Move them!
+you might trip over when carrying the mirror around, because you may

 - Look for things